gthampak/physinet.io/README.md

 #### 4.5 Conclusion

-The main reason making predicting double pendulum difficult is that, since double pendulum is a second order system, the error propagates throughout the system quickly, and combined with the instability of neural networks, making accurate prediction becomes extremely difficult.
+We observe that no single model is exactly accurate in the prediction of the double pendulum path.
+The main reason behind this discrepancy is that the double pendulum is a second order system, and thus error propagates throughout the system quickly.
+When this is combined with the instability of neural networks, making accurate prediction becomes extremely difficult.

-This result proves our assumption that all 3 of RNN (LSTM), ESN and LNN are not very accurate at predicting double pendulum, but overall ESN< RNN < LNN .
-This also proves our assumption that LNN makes a physically credible prediction and is able to learn the actual physical rules of the system.
+Pure accuracy and metrics aside, we observe that from a broad perspective, the LNN is clearly the best model of the bunch.
+It is capable of preserving the total energy of the system, and qualitative analysis from the rendered videos reveals that its path is the most realistic and timesteps are not discontinuous.
+On the contrary, the ESN and LSTM both oscillate and move randomly at times, and there appears to be extreme discontinuity between timesteps.
+They tend to not abide by the law of physics, and appear to be incapable of discovering any physical laws with the given training set.
+The baseline model is the worst out of the bunch, and cannot capture any information on system dynamics.
 ***

 ### 5. Ethical Implication and Discussion

 A possible ethical issue in this instance is the use of overideal training data.
-The IBM double pendulum dataset that was initially used for training is a dataset that is clean and not noisy: it is filmed with a high speed camera in a controlled environment, with carefully measured axis markers and angular values.
-However, it is possible that the models we train with this dataset are incapable of handling a noisy system, such as validation on a user-generated double pendulum path.
-We will analyze this issue in our validation of each model with the Pomona College double pendulum.
+We trained these models on a simulated double pendulum dataset that yields the exact future points by solving differential equations.
+However, double pendulum systems in our physical world are not this ideal, and sources of noise such as air resistance, friction in the system, and micro-oscillations that are passed through the frame alter the actual path of the double pendulum.
+Though these models are capable of forecasting new systems based off of simulation, it is unclear if they will perform at the same level when given a noisier system that contains multiple variables that do not appear in the simulated dataset.

 This ethical implication has far reaching issues in multiple areas.
 If a trained model is only able to operate in the space of clean data, then in certain edge-cases or uncommon cases, the model will experience a high error rate.
 This is especially alarming in areas such as facial or speech recognition, where there may be high amounts of variation in the noisiness of images or audio, and error may result in a range of consequences from inconvenience to life-changing.

-Another ethical concern that might rise from our project is the energy consumption.
-Our model is trained on small dataset and short epoch, so the energy consumption is neglectable.
-However, if such research is conducted on larger scale, with a plethora of issues that might rise, training multiple models will leave a significant carbon footprint.

 ***